Snowmass 2021 whitepaper: Proton structure at the precision frontier: Computing needs and computing tools

-To increase the accuracy of the interpolation with equally spaced nodes, a variable transformation $x \longmapsto y(x)$ is used to increases the density of nodes in regions where $f(x)$ varies more rapidly.
+To elevate the accuracy of the interpolation with equally spaced nodes, a variable transformation $x \longmapsto y(x)$ increases the density of nodes in regions where $f(x)$ varies more rapidly.
 The corresponding interpolation functions are denoted by $E^y_i(x)$.
 The integration can then be approximated by a sum over the nodes $i$,

 and the time-consuming computation of the Monte Carlo integral in~Eq.\eqref{eq:grid} is performed once and for all to produce a grid $g_{[i]}$ ($i=0,\ldots,N$) for subsequent use.
 The integral in Eq.~\eqref{eq:grid} can then be {\em a posteriori} approximated for different functions $f(x)$ using only the summation over the $N$ grid nodes.